Anthelmed/Unity-URP-Blurred-Buffer-Outlines/README.md

-# Unity URP Blurred Buffer Outlines
+# URP Blurred Buffer Outlines
+## A render feature to add outlines to your project utilizing vertex colors